Trump says will know next week if North Korea summit to go ahead

 If the summit is called off or fails, it would be a major blow to what Trump supporters hope will be the biggest diplomatic achievement of his presidency.

-Pompeo insisted that the Trump administration was “clear-eyed” about what it faces with North Korea, which has a history of making promises in international negotiations and then backtracking.
+Pompeo insisted the Trump administration was “clear-eyed” about North Korea, which has a history of making promises in negotiations and then backtracking.

-Pompeo, who was director of the CIA before becoming secretary of state in April when Trump fired Rex Tillerson, has met twice with Kim in Pyongyang.
+Pompeo, who was director of the CIA before becoming secretary of state in April after Trump fired Rex Tillerson, is the highest-ranking Trump administration to meet Kim.
 On his most recent trip he brought back three Americans who had been held by North Korea.

-Pompeo said a U.S.-led sanctions pressure campaign on Pyongyang would not be eased until North Korea gives up nuclear weapons.

-“We have made zero concessions to Chairman Kim and have no intention to do so,” Pompeo said.
+Pompeo said a U.S.-led sanctions pressure campaign would not be eased until North Korea gives up nuclear weapons.
+“We have made zero concessions to Chairman Kim and have no intention to do so,” he said.

 “Our posture will not change until we see credible steps taken toward the complete, verifiable and irreversible denuclearization of the Korean peninsula,” he said.

+Trump suggested on Tuesday that Kim’s recent meetings with Chinese President Xi Jinping had influenced Kim to harden his stance ahead of the summit.
+China’s foreign ministry said, however, that Beijing had played a positive role on the Korean peninsula.

+Also on Wednesday, a United Nations Security Council committee approved travel by North Korean officials to Singapore for the summit, diplomats said.
+Singapore had asked the U.N. sanctions panel for a blanket waiver for the North Koreans’ participation.

-Reporting by James Oliphant, Patricia Zengerle and Lesley Wroughton; additional reporting by Matt Spetalnick and John Walcott; Writing by Matt Spetalnick; Editing by Bill Trott and James Dalgleish
+Reporting by James Oliphant, Patricia Zengerle and Lesley Wroughton; additional reporting by Christine Kim and Cynthia Kim in Seoul; Matt Spetalnick, John Walcott and David Brunnstrom in Washington and Michelle Nichols at the United Nations; Writing by Matt Spetalnick; Editing by Bill Trott and James Dalgleish